Uppark House and Garden

 Uppark House, West Sussex

-Uppark House is located on the B2146 just south of South Harting in West Sussex, a 17th century house it is a National Trust property.
+Uppark House is located on the B2146 just south of South Harting in West Sussex, approximately 17 miles from Portsmouth, a 17th century house it is a National Trust property.

 Uppark Uppark House